Aymen311/PROCESS/README.md

-# Tool for visual simulation of process scheduling algorithms by the operating system.
+# PROCESS is a Tool for visual simulation of process scheduling algorithms by the operating system.